How to track your team’s time off

 For example, let’s say an employee has a 7-hour workday, and one day, they worked 9 hours.

-When your team members are obliged to track their work time in Clockify, it’s easy to create a TOIL policy:
+When your team members get into a habit of tracking their work time in Clockify, it’s easy to create a TOIL policy.
+You’ll just need to:

-- Set those responsible for approving TOIL requests
+• Set those responsible for approving TOIL requests, and

 As with an unlimited PTO policy, you don’t have to add any predetermined number of hours per user.